phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-- In the output we can see the agent is running in **_client_** mode only.
-This agent will be available to run tasks but will not participate in managing the cluster or making scheduling decisions.
 - Using the [`nomad node status` command][3] we should see both nodes in the ready state:
 - We now have a simple three node cluster running.
   - The only difference between a demo and full production cluster is that we are running a single server instead of three or five.